indecades/real-estate/README.md

 ## Deployment

-This project is deployed by using render.
+This project is deployed with render.